 Mickey’s Not-So-Scary Halloween Party

-NOTE: Due to the COVID-19 pandemic, Disney has canceled all Mickey’s Not-So-Scary Halloween Party with the After Hours Boo Bash for 2021.
+NOTE: Due to the COVID-19 pandemic, Disney has replaced Mickey’s Not-So-Scary Halloween Party with the After Hours Boo Bash for 2021.

 These parties are the only time when Disney allows adults to enter the parks dressed in costumes.
 So, if you love dressing up, you should definitely consider visiting Disney World during the fall and attending a Halloween party!

 The highlights of the party are the Boo to You Parade, Happy Hallowishes fireworks, and Hocus Pocus Villians Spelltacular stage show.

 Of course, you can’t have a Halloween party without some trick-or-treating!
 There are trick-or-treat trails throughout the park during the party where you can get plenty of candy!

 Also at the party, you can meet some popular characters in their Halloween costumes, as well as some characters who are only out during the parties.
 These special “party only” characters include the Seven Dwarfs, Jack Skellington, and Moana.

 Disney’s photographers will take some magical photos of your family during the party too.
 Additionally, you will find special entertainment and treats that are available only during the parties.

 For more information about the Halloween parties, see Disney’s website.